JamiKettunen/chimera-libhybris/README.md

 2. e.g. `qemu-aarch64-static` is installed and its binfmt setup already done
 3. `sudo` is used, otherwise e.g. `echo 'SUDO=doas' > config.local.sh`

+Do note that performing package updates to `dinit-chimera` and `udev` WILL render the device unbootable until hacks from [`mkrootfs.sh`](mkrootfs.sh) to e.g. `/usr/lib/dinit.d/early/scripts/root-remount.sh` etc are reapplied manually before reboot!

 ## Deploying and booting
 NOTE: We call the `rootfs.img` instead as `ubuntu.img` when using Halium initrd to make the cleanest